tamirgen/hidow/README.md

 * As a Site owner I can delete an item so that remove items that are no longer for sale
 * As a website user I can add a review so that other users can get an honest opinion on the products
 * As a website user I can read reviews about products so that I can make a decision if to buy it
-* As a website owner I can delete reviews so that I can leave just the ones I am using in the website
+* As a website owner I can delete reviews so that I can leave just the ones I am using on the website
-* As a website owner I can enable and disable the products reviews so that decide which products to allow getting reviewed
+* As a website owner I can enable and disable the products' reviews so that I can decide which products to allow getting reviewed

 <br>

 ### Color Scheme
 ----------------
-The colors used in the site are three different ones:
+The colors used on the site are three different ones:
 * The background is White: #ffffff
 * The Text is black.
 * The buttons and links are blue, light blue for positive actions, like updating orders and rating a product.
-They are white and black for standard actions like got to reviews or adding to bag and are red for removing a product from bag.
+They are white and black for standard actions like go to reviews or adding to bag and are red for removing a product from bag.
 I have chosen those basic colors as for me they represent luxury and high-end products like the brand I have chosen to create the App for.
 Those colors were also chosen to give the user good contrast between the background and text.